hilali-msc/intro-to-building-webapps/css_framework/README.md

 # Getting to Know Your CSS Preprocessor
-Over the past several years, frontend developers have embraced CSS
+Over the past several years, frontend developers have embraced CSS Preprocessors&mdash;tools that allow you to write and manage your CSS with more functionality.